Mapple: A Domain-Specific Language for Mapping Distributed Programs: Implementation

 \section{Implementation}

-We describe the challenges and implementation of translating \name{} into task-based runtime systems.
+We describe the translation of \name{} to the mapping interface of task-based runtime systems.
 These systems employ a highly asynchronous and pipelined execution model, where tasks progress through multiple stages to maximize throughput.
-Mapping decisions—determining where tasks and data are placed—must be made at various points along this pipeline and are exposed via many distinct callback functions, each tied to a specific stage in a task's lifecycle.
+Mapping decisions, which determine where tasks and data are placed, must be made at various points along this pipeline and are exposed via many distinct callback functions, each tied to a specific stage in a task's lifecycle.
 This results in a fragmented and low-level interface that mirrors the internal structure of the runtime rather than providing an intuitive programming model for developers.

 The core challenge is to design a high-level, unified mapping abstraction that can be faithfully translated into this low-level execution model.
 To illustrate this semantic gap, we first describe the runtime's execution semantics in \Cref{subsec:semantics}, then present our translation strategy in \Cref{subsec:translationimpl}.